 Energy is defined as the ability to do work.

-There are different types of energy, but we are going to concentrate on kinetic and potential energy.
+There are different types of energy, but we will concentrate on kinetic and potential energy.

 Kinetic energy is usually known as energy in motion.